 Find the love in the scene; even nasty characters should be likable on some level.
 Find a moment in the scene where the love can show through.

-Acting means to do, not to talk.
+Acting means do, not talk.
 Find your actions and play them!
 (A wonderful resource is the book “Actions: The Actor’s Thesaurus” by Marina Caldarone and Maggie Lloyd-Williams.)

-Feel the levels and dynamic in the scene.
+Feel the levels and dynamics in the scene.
 Don’t play one emotion.
-If the character is angry or tough, when might he/she show some vulnerability?
+If the character is angry or tough, when might they show some vulnerability?